ghostisland/managedatatypes/README.md

 https://github.com/SundeepK/CompactCalendarView

 Any data displayed on the RecyclerView can also be exported as a .xls file as a HSSFWorkbook using the pre-installed Apache POI libraries.

+Also all CRUD oerations using SQLite are also demonstrated.